o11y-weekly/o11y-weekly.github.io/2023-11-09_Monotonicity/README.md

 # 2023-11-09 #4 Monotonicity

-This week, a [prometheus demo](./demo/README.md) has been made to illustrate this post.
+This week, a [prometheus/graphite demo](./demo/README.md) has been made to illustrate this post.

 ## TL;DR
 It is recommended to use rates / gauge for cumulative metrics and it fits really well with system monitoring while delta metrics is good at best effort long lived monotonic counters with potential data loss.